SimonsZheng/MISR/README.md

 ### Simulation

 To reproduce the results for the simulation study in the paper, the files in should be implemented.
-For example, to obtain the results for model 1) and distributional setting 1), run the following command:
+For example, to obtain the MSRL results for model 1) and distributional setting 1), run the following command:

     python3 midr_demo.py --model=1 --scenario=1 --latent_dim=1

+To obtain the SDR results for model 1) and distributional setting 1), run the following command:

+    python3 sdr_demo.py --model=1 --scenario=1 --latent_dim=1

+The default dimension $p$ of the covariate vector is 10.
+If you want to obtain the results for $p=30$, assign the value 30 to the variable $p$ in midr_demo.py and sdr_demo.py.